ketanbhatt/ketanbhatt.github.io/_posts/2017-07-27-vikas-gulati-the-platform-behind-squad.md

 ---
-title:	"Vikas Gualti - The Platform behind Squad's Platform"
+title:	"Vikas Gulati - The Platform behind Squad's Platform"
 date:	2017-07-27
 excerpt: "Just me fanboying about my mentor, with the sole purpose of getting more page views on my sad blog when he becomes famous."
 ---